danielreidy7/french-form-refactor/README.md

 The whole project took about: 8HRS.

 I gained some insight into design critique and of course testing.
-As with all UX projects this could be refined ad inifitum, but for the time spent working on this, I feel the value added is > the effort to do the refactor.
+As with all UX projects this could be refined ad infinitum, but for the time spent working on this, I feel the value added is > the effort to do the refactor.

 # :wave: